evansceo/quotes-creation/README.md

 [Evans-Oduor-Onyiego](https://https://github.com/evansceo)
 ## Description
 This is agular cli application that displays quotes, allow the user to input new quote, upvote , downvote and delete the quote.
+## Features
+User-friendly intaface
-## FeaturesUser-friendly intafaceEasy to use
+Easy to use
 ## Setup/Installation Requirements
 Go to my github repository :https://github.com/evansceo/quotes-creation.gitFrom this point,fork the repository to be able to clone or downloadCopy the link to clone/downloadClone/download the project using the terminalIn the termina run "ng install"then run "ng serve -o" to open the project on the browser
 ## Behavior Driven Development